TheSmartGerman/bradwii-X4/README.md

 As transmitter id is stored into flash, you don't need to bind every times, if any id is stored, it will wait for any frame from the transmitter before the calibration start.

-So you can use an other transmitter unless you perfom a full ship erase.
+So you can't use an other transmitter unless you perfom a full ship erase.

 #### The H107L uses the following hardware